Renowned for its mountain ranges, diverse forests, and abundant waterways, Oregon is a land of endless superlatives.

 We continue to work with state agencies, recreation groups, and conservation organizations to designate three of Oregon's most treasured rivers as State Scenic Waterways every biennium.
 Oregon is justifiably famous for iconic rivers like the Umpqua, Rogue, Sandy, and others, and we have a duty as Oregonians to protect them from short-sighted, destructive uses.

-During the 2018/19 biennium Oregon is considering protections for the Nehalem, South Umpqua, and North Santiam Rivers.
+In 2019 Oregon designated the Nehalem as Oregon's newest State Scenic Waterway.
+Oregon State Parks is now considering designation of the South Umpqua.
 These rivers provide numerous ecological and recreational benefits, including large swaths of rare old-growth forests, healthy salmon runs, and economic opportunities through outdoor recreation.

 The South Umpqua River is home to one of the last remaining wild runs of coastal spring Chinook in Oregon, winter steelhead, cutthroat trout, pacific lamprey, as well as coho salmon runs that are listed as threatened under the Endangered Species Act.